Bradie Tennell: 2025–26 season

 Going into the Olympic season, Tennell and choreographer, Benoît Richaud, selected music from The Mission for her free program, music that she had previously used as a junior skater during the 2016–17 season.
 Explaining this decision, Tennell shared, "I felt like I could draw parallels from that story (in the movie) and kind of fit it to my journey the past four years.
 When I missed the [Olympic] team in 2022, you know, it was a death, it was the death of that dream.
 It took me a really, really long time to kind of make my peace with it.
-I’m not telling the story of the movie.
-I’m telling the story of my mission and my journey.
-I’ve been on a mission the past four years to achieve that end goal of making it back on the Olympic team."
+I'm not telling the story of the movie.
+I'm telling the story of my mission and my journey.
+I've been on a mission the past four years to achieve that end goal of making it back on the Olympic team."

 She opened her season at 2025 CS Kinoshita Group Cup where she placed fifth.
 Following the event, Tennell and Richaud decided to scrap her intended "No Time to Die" short program and to instead use what was intended to be her exhibition program to the song "Young and Beautiful", as a competitive program.

 The following month, she competed at 2025 Skate Canada International.
 She placed fifth in the short program and revealed that she had a "gushing" nose bleed while changing into her dress.
 "I got it all over my dress.
-I was panicking,” said Tennell.
-“The doctor gave me something to put in my nose for the warmup to stop the bleeding, but I got on and I was shaking.
-So the first jump was just a little bit off, which is unfortunate because it’s been going very, very well in practice."
-Tennell went on to place fourth in the free skate and overall.
-"There were some good things, obviously some things to improve on, but it is just my first Grand Prix of the season," she said.
-"So, lots of room to grow and I’m excited to get home and continue.”
+I was panicking," said Tennell.
+"The doctor gave me something to put in my nose for the warmup to stop the bleeding, but I got on and I was shaking.
+So the first jump was just a little bit off, which is unfortunate because it's been going very, very well in practice."